ghibo/mageia-prime/README.md

 	/usr/sbin/mageia-prime-uninstall -b -z

 for switching back to Intel.
-In this way, in conjuction with '-z', you can quickly switch in/out/in/out from Nvidia to Intel drivers and viceversa, without having to regenerate the grub configuration or the initrd kernel images.
+In this way, in conjuction with '-z', you can quickly switch back and forth from NVidia to Intel drivers and viceversa, without having to regenerate the grub configuration files or the initrd kernel images.

 ## Troubleshooting

 As already mentioned above, sometimes, it could happen that the nouveau opensource graphics driver interferes with the NVidia proprietary one, because its kernel module is automatically preloaded when an NVidia graphics card is probed by the kernel.
-This might results in some crashes or causing the proprietary NVidia kernel module to not loading properly.
-To avoid this, you may disable the nouveau driver, by appending nouveau.modeset=0 to the booting command line, e.g. for grub2, editing the file /etc/default/grub and appending nouveau.modeset=0 to the GRUB_CMDLINE_LINUX_DEFAULT, and then regenerating grub.cfg (using grub2-mkconfig) as well as regenerating the initrd boot image with dracut.
-This operation is now automatically executed by the option '-g' of the installing and uninstalling stages.
+Sometimes this might happen at the very early stage of kernel boot, long before the blacklisting commands of `/etc/modules.d` can intervene.
+This might results in some crashes or causing the proprietary NVidia kernel modules to not being properly loaded.
+To avoid this situation, you may disable the nouveau driver at kernel boot, using the following procedure:

+* Edit (for grub2) the file `/etc/default/grub` and append `nouveau.modeset=0` to the GRUB_CMDLINE_LINUX_DEFAULT
+* Regenerate the `grub.cfg` using `update-grub2`
+* Regenerate the initrd boot image with `dracut -f`

+All these steps are now automatically executed by the option '`-g`' at the mageia-prime installing and uninstalling stages.

 Sometimes you can get wrong DPI with NVidia drivers.
-If this happens, you can tune manually the DPI, uncommenting the lines:
+If this happens, you can manually tune the DPI, uncommenting the lines:

     #Option "UseEdidDpi" "false"
     #Option "DPI" "96 x 96"

-(or your favourite DPI) in /etc/X11/xorg.conf.
+(or replace with the true "*dots per inch*" value of your display) in `/etc/X11/xorg.conf`.

 ## Notes

-Once Mageia-Prime is installed, the NVidia card will be accessed as any other desktop native NVidia graphic card.
-This means that you can use all the other NVidia proprietary utilies, such as, "nvidia-settings", to control the internal card parameters or change the thermal profiles between Adaptive and Maximum Performance, as well as checking the internal temperature.
-Also other utilities, like "The CUDA Toolkit", or "CUDA-Z" would work.
-Note that the performance boost of the NVidia card will be achieved at expense of the battery, which will probably last shorter, according to the same initial amount of charge (no problems if you are attached to the PSU).
+Once mageia-prime is installed, the NVidia card of your laptop will be accessed in a way similar any other desktop native NVidia graphic card.
+This means that you can use all the other NVidia proprietary utilities, such as, `nvidia-settings`, to control the NVidia card parameters or to change the thermal profiles between *Adaptive* and *Maximum Performance*, as well as checking the internal temperatures.
+Also other utilities, like *The CUDA Toolkit*, or `cuda-z` would work.

 ## Benchmarking

-Users can test the performance using the following benchmarking
+Users can test the performances using the following benchmarking
-utilities: glxspheres64 and glmark2, respectively contained in the
+utilities: `gxspheres64`, `glxgears` and `glmark2`, respectively contained in the
-packages: virtualgl and glmark2 and both available for Mageia Linux.
+packages: `virtualgl`, `mesa-demos` and `glmark2`, all availables in Mageia Linux.

 A typical usage is this:

-* glmark2
+* `$ glmark2`
+* `$ vblank_mode=0 __GL_SYNC_TO_VBLANK=0 glxsphere64`
-* vblank_mode=0 glxsphere64
+* `$ vblank_mode=0 __GL_SYNC_TO_VBLANK=0 glxgears`
-* glmark2-software --off-screen (only under DRI + Mesa with Intel configured as graphics card).
+* `$ glmark2-software --off-screen` (only under DRI + Mesa with Intel configured as graphics card).

-While, typical benchmarking values are:
+Typical results for these benchmarks are:

 * glmark2 with Intel HD Graphics 530: score 2457

-* glmark2 with NVidia GTX 960M: score 6120
+* glmark2 with NVidia GTX 960M: score 6339

 * glmark2-software with Gallium on LLVM pipe and Intel 6700HQ: score 740